DoctorDatah/Apartments-Listings-NYC-Analysis-and-Modeling/README.md

 <img src="images/apartment-search.png" width=100%>

 # Find somewhere to lay your head in the city that never sleeps.
-Make better decision for affordable apartment hunt in NYC with data.
+Make better decision for affordable apartment hunt in NYC based on data.

 ## Introduction